 Not washing hands

 Kids will touch anything and everything.
-Many parents believe that it’s bad for their children to get germs in their mouths (and there are plenty!) and thus are always washing/sanitizing their hands.
+Many parents believe that it’s bad for their children to get germs in their mouths and thus are always washing/sanitizing their hands.
 “Over cleaning your hands decreases normal bacteria that lives on your skin that helps to prevent serious infections,” says Dr. Jacobson.
 “New moms often sterilize bottles, nipples, and pacifiers which again prevent the baby from being exposed to germs that are helpful in jump starting the babies’ immune system.
 Bottles should always be cleaned but not necessarily sterilized after each use.”
-Here are more reasons you don’t need to bathe your kids daily.

 Playing video games